eremitik/mywebsite/README.md

 # My Website

-My portfolio website to showcase and highlight what I've been working on.\
+My old portfolio website to showcase and highlight what I'd been working on.\
-Please visit the site [here](https://eremitik.github.io/mywebsite/#/)!
 ![home](./home.png)
 ![home](./projects.png)